gojimmypi/gojimmypi.github.io/_posts/2025-07-16-EdgeRouterX-Flash-Factor-Reset-Bridge.md

 This blog details the steps needed to reflash an EdgeRouterX and upgrade [firmware](https://www.ui.com/download/software/er-x).

-The scp copy method was used after the existing firmware was found to be corrupted and did not accept web upload nor [TFTP](https://pjo2.github.io/tftpd64/).
+The `scp` copy method was needed after the existing firmware was found to be corrupted and did not accept web upload nor [TFTP](https://pjo2.github.io/tftpd64/).

 There are two different EdgeRouter-X device models, nearly identical ER-X and the ERX-SFP.
 The SFP has a fiber port.